Upcoming in Worship

 Lent and Easter: Times for Repentance and Celebration

 The seasons of Lent and Eastertide celebrate the most important aspect of Christian life: the redemption and salvation of Christians through the death and resurrection of Jesus Christ.
 In the early church, Lent was a time to prepare new converts for Baptism, a period that included the discipline of fasting.
 Christians today focus on their relationship with God, often choosing to give up something, or volunteering and giving of themselves for others.
-It is a time of solemn remembrance, repentance, and reflection, a time to recall our Lord’s last days.
-During the season of Advent, we are led from darkness to light; during Lent we walk a road from light to the darkness of the crucifixion.
+It is a time of solemn remembrance, repentance and reflection, a time to recall our Lord’s last days.
+During the season of Advent we are led from darkness to light; during Lent we walk a road from light to the darkness of the crucifixion.

 The forty days of Lent (between Ash Wednesday and Easter Sunday) correspond to the forty-day temptation of Jesus in the wilderness and the forty-year journey of Israel from slavery to a new community.
 Sundays in Lent are not counted in the forty days because each Sunday represents a “mini-Easter” celebration of Jesus’ victory over sin and death.
 For additional information about Lent, please read “The give-and-take of Lent.”

 Beginning with Ash Wednesday, Christians around the world anticipate and prepare for Christ’s victory over death.
 It is a day of penitence and remembrance of our sins of the past and our ultimate mortality.
 Branches previously waved on Palm Sunday are burned to ashes and used to make the sign of the cross on the forehead.
 The ash cross is a visible sign of sorrow and repentance for sins; these attitudes are symbolized by the liturgical color violet used throughout the Lenten season.
-For more information about Lent and special services, click here.